zenobio93/seat-docs/docs/installation/docker_installation.md

 # Docker

 Docker is ideally the installation route you want to go.
 Docker enables us to run SeAT on any platform capable of running docker itself (which includes Windows!).
-Additionally, upgrades and service maintenance is really low effort as you don't have to care about any dependencies.
+Additionally, upgrades and service maintenance are really low effort as you don't have to care about any dependencies.
 All of it is maintained within a docker stack and dockerhub.

 !!! info
     If you plan on running Docker on Windows, for the best performance it is suggested that you run Docker using the Windows Subsystem for Linux 2 (WSL2) backend, available starting in Windows 10/Windows Server 20H1 (build 2004) releases.